flandrade/cdma-simulation/README.md

 - 2 - Mu-Law
 - 4 - A-Law

-The application will plot the input signal with the number of selected levels and the quantized signal.

 ### Multiple Access
 **opt**: type of code for CDMA access.
 Available options:
 - 1 = Orthogonal (Synchronous)